-The Seminary will consider a limited amount of master's level equivalent academic credit earned through non-accredited educational programs for transfer and application toward a Seminary master's degree (excluding the ThM).
+Gateway will consider a limited amount of master's level equivalent academic credit earned through nonaccredited educational programs for transfer and application toward a Gateway master's degree (excluding the Th.M.).
 Prospective students must apply for such consideration and provide any documentation requested by the Registrar or the Seminary Admissions Committee.
 Institutions may apply to establish a standing agreement with the Seminary.
 In either case, the following stipulations apply.

-- 1. A maximum of 15 non-accredited hours may be applied to a Seminary MDiv degree. - 2.
-A maximum of 10 non-accredited hours may be applied toward any Seminary 2-year master's degree. - 3.
-No credit awarded for life experience or work experience alone will be applied to any Seminary degree.
-However, theological field education, as a supervised ministry activity blending work experience with a well-defined educational component, may be eligible for transfer as elective hours. - 4.
-Church-based educational experiences guided by a well-formed syllabus, with clearly defined learning objectives and clear means of evaluation, may provide transferable hours provided that the church-based training institution: - maintains records of students admitted, work done, grades earned, and hours of credit granted-i.e., maintains the equivalent of a registrar's office. - follows the standard of 45 clock hours of educational activities (normally 15 hours of instruction and 30 hours of educational activities outside the classroom) for each credit hour granted. - employs instructors who are appropriately credentialed to provide theological education, holding at least a master's degree in an area appropriate to their teaching assignment.
+- 1. A maximum of 15 non-accredited hours may be applied to a Gateway M.Div. degree. - 2.
+A maximum of 10 non-accredited hours may be applied toward any Gateway 2-year master's degree. - 3.
+No credit awarded for life experience or work experience alone will be applied to any Gateway degree.
+However, theological field education, as a supervised ministry activity blending work experience with a welldefined educational component, may be eligible for transfer as elective hours. - 4.
+Church-based educational experiences guided by a well-formed syllabus, with clearly defined learning objectives and clear means of evaluation, may provide transferrable hours provided that the church-based training institution: - maintains records of students admitted, work done, grades earned, and hours of credit granted-i.e., maintains the equivalent of a registrar's office. - follows the standard of 45 clock hours of educational activities (normally 15 hours of instruction and 30 hours of educational activities outside the classroom) for each credit hour granted. - employs instructors who are appropriately credentialed to provide theological education, holding at least a master's degree in an area appropriate to their teaching assignment.

 Academic work done through non-accredited institutions will be evaluated on a case by case basis.
 This policy does not assure the acceptance of such hours.
-Queries should be directed to Gateway Seminary's Registrar's Office.
+Queries should be directed to the Gateway Registrar's Office.
 The Seminary currently has established policies for the acceptance of hours earned through the following entities:

-- 1. Contextualized Leadership Development
+- ADVANCE: A Program of Contextualized Leadership Development

-- 2. The Seminary Extension Program of the SBC (for diploma programs only)
+- The Seminary Extension Program of the SBC (for diploma programs only)

-- 3. Hope Global Network
+- Hope Global Network

-- 4. Great Commission Theological Seminary
+- Great Commission Theological Seminary

-- 5. Nigerian Baptist Seminary
+- Nigerian Baptist Seminary

-- 6. Hong Kong Baptist Seminary
+- Hong Kong Baptist Seminary

-- 7. Korean Baptist University and Seminary
+- Korean Baptist University and Seminary

-For details of these agreements, contact the Office of the Registrar.
+For details of these agreements contact the Office of the Registrar.